What is a Concussion?

 Click HERE for step by step directions on how to register and complete the free NFHS Learn Concussion In Sports course.

 Click HERE to complete the free NFHS Learn Concussion in Sports course.

-COACHES: Once the course is completed, a copy of the certificate of completion must be uploaded to Coaches Corner on the employee/PLC Moodle.
+COACHES: Once the course is completed, a copy of the certificate of completion must submitted.
 A certificate from each individual coach is required, this MAY NOT be done as a group activity and one certificate submitted for the group as proof of completion.